2 Tutorials

 First, you need a custom request class, both to have something to specialize

-on and to keep the list of resources to fetch.
+FETCH-RESOURCE on and to keep the list of resources to fetch.

 (defclass multi-url-request (simple-request)